octopus-sensing/octopus-sensing/docs/tutorial.rst

 ...                                saving_mode=SavingModeEnum.CONTINIOUS_SAVING_MODE,
 ...                                output_path="./output")

 Then we should add the created object to the `DeviceCoordinator`.
-As the name suggests, device coordinator is responsible for coordination, like start recording in all devices at once, stop recording, triggering (marking data at point), and terminating devices.
-When a device is added to the device coordinator, it will be initialized and prepared for data recording.
+As the name suggests, the device coordinator is responsible for coordination, like starting to record data in all devices at once, stopping data recording, triggering (marking data at a point), and terminating devices.
+When a device is added to the device coordinator, it will be initialized and prepared for recording.

 >>> device_coordinator = DeviceCoordinator()
 >>> device_coordinator.add_devices([my_shimmer])

-Now, we are developing a simple code to start data recording by pressing a key and stop recording after 5 seconds.
+We are now developing a simple code to start data recording by pressing a key and stopping recording after 5 seconds.

 >>> input("Press a key to start data recording")
 >>> device_coordinator.dispatch(start_message(experiment_id, stimuli_id))